MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Autofill

-In WebView2 you can leverage the browser's autofill functionality.
-You can enable/disable autofill for general information as well as for passwords.
-These two settings can be controlled independently of one another and allow applications to control the autofill feature.
+Your app can independently control whether the browser's autofill functionality is enabled for general information or for passwords.

 ##### [C#](#tab/c-sharp)